barrystyle/mmocoin-0.16-donotuse/doc/README.md

-Peercoin 0.8.0 BETA
+MMOCoin 0.8.0 BETA

 Setup
 ---------------------
-Peercoin Core is the original Peercoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Peercoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+MMOCoin Core is the original MMOCoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of MMOCoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Peercoin Core, visit [peercoin.net](https://peercoin.net/download).
+To download MMOCoin Core, visit [mmocoin.net](https://mmocoin.net/download).

 Running
 ---------------------
-The following are some helpful notes on how to run Peercoin on your native platform.
+The following are some helpful notes on how to run MMOCoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/peercoin-qt` (GUI) or
+- `bin/mmocoin-qt` (GUI) or
-- `bin/peercoind` (headless)
+- `bin/mmocoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run peercoin-qt.exe.
+Unpack the files into a directory, and then run mmocoin-qt.exe.

 ### OS X

-Drag Peercoin-Core to your applications folder, and then run Peercoin-Core.
+Drag MMOCoin-Core to your applications folder, and then run MMOCoin-Core.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-Peercoin is very similar to bitcoin, so you can use their wiki.
+MMOCoin is very similar to bitcoin, so you can use their wiki.
-* Ask for help on [#general](https://peercoin.chat/) on peercoin.chat.
+* Ask for help on [#general](https://mmocoin.chat/) on mmocoin.chat.

 Building
 ---------------------
-The following are developer notes on how to build Peercoin on your native platform.
+The following are developer notes on how to build MMOCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)